 In addition to the excruciating pain of separation, the end of a relationship often triggers Self-doubt off.
 Was it me?
 Am I not good enough?
 Stop.
 Detach yourself from this emotional self-defeat.
 Instead, start with loving self-care.
 Especially when the soul is suffering, you should do good to yourself.

 And if these thoughts do come up again and again, then question them honest!
 Is that really true?
-Since when do you believe that?
-Was there possibly already a situation in your early childhood, where you got to hear from your similar.
-The origin for this thought can lie really far back - and is now thrown again before your feet to look consciously.
-Now you may decide anew: Do you want to continue to believe the old thoughts or is it time for a new, positive belief set?!
+How long have you believed that?
+Was there perhaps a situation in your early childhood where you heard something similar from your own?
+The origin of this thought may lie a long way back - and is now being thrown back in front of you so that you can take a conscious look.
+Now you can make a new decision: Do you want to continue to believe the old thought or is it time for a new one? positive belief?!

 Separations are a part of life.
 The fact that a person has separated from you puts your Self-worth not in question.
 Take time for things that do you good.
 This already starts with small things.
 Prepare your favorite meal, read a good book or take a long bubble bath.

-There will be good days and bad days: That's normal.
-So don't be angry with yourself if after a good period you find yourself sagging and crying over the broken relationship.
-The grieving process has its ups and downs.
+There will be good days and bad days: That's completely normal.
+So don't be angry with yourself if you're sagging again after a good phase and are worried about the broken relationship. weep.
+The grieving process is full of highs and lows connected.
 It takes time for the soul to heal.
 Don't put yourself under pressure!
 You'll do the opposite.
 It's okay to have a bad day.

-To overcome the pain of separation, the readiness for personal development plays a decisive role.
-If you stay stuck forever, you won't get rid of the pain.
-Replace your sadness with productivity.
-Look at your personality structures and find out why things went differently in the past than you would have liked.
+In order to overcome the pain of separation, the willingness to personal development plays a decisive role.
+If you stay in one place forever, you won't get rid of the pain.
+Replace your sadness with Productivity.
+Examine your personality structures and find out why things went differently in the past than you would have liked.

 Are you really living each day the way you want from the bottom of your heart?
 Or do invisible forces seem to keep you from making your goals a reality?
 And do you perhaps frequently encounter difficulties with your fellow human beings who always show the same patterns?